typemiguel/WalnutiQ/README.md

   - BrainTheories.md = list of brain theories with support and simple explanation
   - README.md = the file you are reading right now
   - TODOList.md = list of research & programming tasks to do
-  - build.gradle = instructions for compiling the code in this repository using Gradle
+  - build.gradle = Groovy language code for compiling all of the code in this repository using Gradle

 ===============================================================
 Please contact me at quinnliu@vt.edu if you have any questions!